Geolm/bc_crunch/README.md

 - ~700 LOC total (single-file encoder/decoder, no build system tricks)
 - No malloc, no external libs, no threads, no SIMD requirement
 - Deterministic, bit-exact reconstruction
-- Fully unit-tested with cross-validation and fuzz passes
+- Fully tested with bytes-per-bytes comparison
 - Focused on production textures: albedo, masks, normals, heightmaps, etc.
 - GPU-ready output: decompressed blocks are written in standard BC1/BC4/BC3/BC5 format, ready to be uploaded directly to GPU memory (or directly written in shared memory)
 - No extra memory for decompression: only the encoder needs a temporary buffer; decoding writes straight to the output buffer.